derektypist/dom-elements-by-tag-name/README.md

 **Information Architecture**

-The list items are Anna Richardson, Joanna Gosling, Kate Garraway, Ruth Langsford, Susanna Reid and Victoria Beckham.
+The list items (celebrities) are Anna Richardson, Joanna Gosling, Kate Garraway, Ruth Langsford, Susanna Reid and Victoria Beckham.
 All are strings.
-The random celebrity comes from
+The random celebrity comes from one of these celebrities.

 ## Features